RX-M/web-public/course-pages/devops/certified-agile-service-manager-doi.md

 ### Prerequisites

 Familiarity with ITSM processes and Information Technology Infrastructure Library (ITIL®) is recommended.
-Completition of a pre-course assignment.
+Completion of a pre-course assignment.